android/games-samples/trivialkart/trivialkart-unity/README.md

 ## Pre-requisites

-* Unity 2020 LTS or higher with Android build support (Play plugins are compatible with earlier version of Unity, but this project is built using 2020)
+* Unity 2020 LTS or higher with Android build support (Play plugins are compatible with earlier versions of Unity, but the TrivialKart project is built using 2020 LTS)

 ### Pre-requsities for enabling Google Play features